rohancragg/blog-notes/docs/devops/azdo.md

 You'll see something like this and you are prompted to enter the Azure Devops Organsation ULR and a PAT token:

 ![Image](media/agent-config-sh.png)

+???tip All-in-One Script
+    There's an even more slick way to do the above steps here: <https://github.com/MicrosoftDocs/mslearn-azure-pipelines-build-agent/blob/master/build-agent.sh>

 #### Step 4.
 Run as a Service